DOWNTOWN 500 ZINE IS PRESENTING THE SOUTHERN COASTS OF SYDNEY AUSTRALIA

 ” More directly I would like to be invited to install large-scale bronzes in the public domain.”

-DT 500 ZINE: – What is your future plans? what are you looking forward to?
+DT 500 ZINE: – What are your future plans?
+What are you looking forward to?

-DT 500 ZINE: – Keep it busy Anthony, you are an awesome guy with awesome artistry.
+DT 500 ZINE: – Keep it busy Anthony, babe.
 Thanx for mint quotes and see you around!